zhaodadu111/Hiwonder_robot/README.md

-# This curriculum is developed by RET cite at colorado school of mines for AI and Robotics education
+# This curriculum is developed by RET site at colorado school of mines for AI and Robotics education
 ## JetArm
 JetArm is an intelligent robotic arm featuring deep learning and computer vision capability.